-Portugal present in ESA's Athena mission
+Portugal participates in ESA's Athena mission

 Portuguese research and technology will be present in the Athena mission, one of the major missions of the European Space Agency (ESA), through the Institute of Astrophysics and Space Sciences (IA) and the Faculty of Sciences of the University of Lisbon (Ciências ULisboa).